 - How long have you been writing asset protection plans?
 This may be much different than how long they’ve been a practicing attorney.

 - How much of your practice is dedicated to asset protection planning?
 Although most lawyers may not do asset protection plans every day, you want them to be handling these cases regularly.

 - Can you provide references?
 Although your attorney may be bound by confidentiality, there are other professionals that should be able to speak to the attorney’s experience.
 A CPA or financial advisor should be able to offer recommendations.

 - How do you handle due diligence when vetting off-shore trustees?
 Your hope is that the attorney has actually met with the bank or trustee, not relied on marketing material.

 - Have you conducted lectures or provided educational opportunities on asset protection trusts?
 Good attorneys who are recognized in the field will have been asked to conduct seminars or served as a professor.
 This can tell you how the attorney is recognized in the field.

 Do Your Due Diligence

 Don’t accept any claims from an asset protection attorney without follow up.
-Contact an experienced asset protection lawyer, like an Arizona Probate Attorney, in Phoenix, AZ, to help you protect your assets.
+Contact an experienced asset protection lawyer, to help you protect your assets.